johnwangemory/playbook-ec2/README.md

 ## Status

-Tested on images of Ubuntu 16.04, CentOS 7 and RHEL 7.3 with Ansible Core 2.6.
+Tested on images of Ubuntu 18.04, CentOS 7 and RHEL 7.3 with Ansible Core 2.6.

-## Author
-Yannan Lu <yannanlu@yahoo.com>

 ## See Also
 * [Ansible Docs] (http://docs.ansible.com)